zubinchopra/portaldocs/portal-sdk/templates/portalfx-legacy-editscopes.md

 #### The markForDelete method

 The `markForDelete` APIs allows an extension to delete an 'entity' from the EditScope as a non-destructive operation.
 This allows the extension to render 'deleted' edits with strike-through or similar styling.
-Calling this method puts the associated 'entity' in a 'deleted' state, although the deletion is not yet saved.
+Calling this method puts the associated 'entity' in a deleted state, although the deletion is not yet saved.

 #### The getEntityArrayWithEdits method